 Since then the landmark has always been “Master Canteen”.

 Legend #2: It’s said that initially there was a samosa snacks counter (canteen) opened by a teacher (‘master’ as fondly called by his customers), & thus the name – Master Canteen.
 In the later years, Master Canteen became ‘Master General Store’ the only shop in the locality which is just outside Bhubaneswar Railway Station.
-Now, a fast food chain under the brand name “Master Canteen’ has been opened just outside Lalchand Market Complex to revive the old era.
+Now, a fast-food chain under the brand name “Master Canteen’ has been opened just outside Lalchand Market Complex to revive the old era.
 Its branches are now being opened across BBSR.

-Legend #3: Master Canteen was named after one of the Han’s family elders who was a Tailor ( In Hindi – Master for the Head Tailor) !!
+Legend #3: Master Canteen was named after one of Han’s family elders who was a Tailor ( In Hindi – Master for the Head Tailor) !!
 Not a Teacher !!
 Biju babu commended this ‘Master’ as he stitched him a Band-Galla Coat overnight ( an impossible feature in those olden days )!!
 (Source)

-Dhauli hillock has been evolved from Toshali/Toshala, the capital city of erstwhile Kalinga.
+Dhauli hillock has evolved from Toshali/Toshala, the capital city of erstwhile Kalinga.
 Similarly, Kausalyaganga is a combination of Kausalya +Ganga, named by King Chodagangadeva (Ganga) in the name of his Queen Kausalya when he converted a huge acre of land into a scenic lake, now where CIFA (Central Institute of Freshwater Aquaculture) stands.

-The railway level crossing at Palaspalli on which a new flyover has been made is said to be named after a girl name ‘Poonam’ from the Bhim Tanki locality who is said to have committed suicide at that area.
+The railway level crossing at Palaspalli on which a new flyover has been made is said to be named after a girl name ‘Poonam’ from the Bhim Tanki locality who is said to have committed suicide in that area.

-Jagamara hamlet was originally a dwelling place for the travelling Jain & Buddhist sadhus who used to visit Khandagiri caves.
+Jagamara hamlet was originally a dwelling place for the traveling Jain & Buddhist sadhus who used to visit Khandagiri caves.
 These sadhus were also performing yagyas & the local name ‘Jagamara’ has probably been derived from the term ‘Jagyanmara’ (when a yagyan becomes impure).

 Chandrasekharpur said to be the largest residential locality in Asia is named after Chandrasekhar Mahadev Tempe in Patia.